 Even if you plan to pursue compensation through an auto insurance claim, you may want to consider working with a lawyer.
 We are experienced negotiators and we will fight for the payout that your case warrants.

-Your lawyer can help you collect evidence to support your case, such as:
+Your Birmingham truck accident attorney can help you collect evidence to support your case, such as:

 - Video footage from nearby traffic cameras